-Positions: Chairman of the Yocha Dehe Wintun Nation and member of the UC Davis Foundation Board
+Positions: Former chairman of the Yocha Dehe Wintun Nation and member of the UC Davis Foundation Board

 The first university in the nation to have a Department of Native American Studies, UC Davis is committed to advancing scholarly knowledge while also attending to the needs of native communities.
 The Yocha Dehe Wintun Nation Endowed Chair in California Indian Studies was funded in order to benefit all native people in California.
 Today, the funds from that chair are being used to help revitalize California native languages.